BelmY/wikiSDoR/Common-problems-and-their-solutions.md

     sudo killall csdr

+If it does not help, you could try the line below. *(It will kill all the instances of these processes, not only the ones started by OpenWebRX!)

+    sudo killall -9 openwebrx ncat csdr

 ### I'm getting a totally black waterfall diagram

 You have *ncat* on your system, and on some reason your RTL-SDR or other I/Q input source failed and the corresponding process exited.
 You will see something like: